actionml/docs.actionml.com/ur_config.md

 * **availableDateName** optional, name of the item properties field that contains the date the item is available to recommend.
 * **dateName** optional, a date or timestamp used in a `dateRange` recommendations filter.
 * **returnSelf**: optional, default = false.
 Boolean asking to include the item that was part of the query (if there was one) as part of the results.
 The default is false and this is by far the most common use so this is seldom required.
-* **recsModel** optional, default = "all", which means  collaborative filtering with popular items returned when no other recommendations can be made.
+* **recsModel** optional, default = "all", which means  collaborative filtering with popular items or other ranking method returned when no other recommendations can be made.
 Otherwise: "all", "collabFiltering", "backfill".
-If only "backfill" is specified then the train will create only some backfill type like popular.
+If only "backfill" is specified then the train will create only some backfill or ranking type like popular.
 If only "collabFiltering" then no backfill will be included when there are no other recommendations.
+* **rankings** optional, the default is to use only `"type": "popular"` counting all primary events.
+This parameter, when specified, is a list of ranking methods used to rank items as fill-in when not enough recommendations can be returned using the CCO algorithm.
+Popular items usually get the best results and so are the default.
+It is sometimes useful to be able to return any item, even if it does not have events (popular would not return these) so we allow random ranking as a method to return items.
+There may also be a user defined way to rank items so this is also supported.

+  This parameter is a list of ranking methods that work in the order specified.
+For instance if popular is first and it cannot return enough items the next method in the list will be used&mdash;perhaps random.
+Random is always able to return all items defined so it should be last in the list.

-* **backfillField** optional (use with great care), this set of parameters defines the calculation of the popularity model that ranks all items by their events in one of three different ways corresponding to: event counts (popular), change in event counts over time (trending), and change in trending over time (hot).
-If there are not enough recommendations to return teh number asked for, popular items will fill in the remaining recommendations asked for&mdash;hence the term "backfill".
-Purely popular items may be requested in the query by specifying no user of item.
+  When the `"type"` is **"popular", "trending", or "hot"** this set of parameters defines the calculation of the popularity model that ranks all items by their events in one of three different ways corresponding to: event counts (popular), change in event counts over time (trending), and change in trending over time (hot).

+  When the `"type"` is **"random"** all items are ranked randomly regardless of any usage events.
+This is useful if some items have no events but you want to present them to users given no other method to recommend.

+  When the `"type"` is **"userDefined"** the property defined in `"name"` is expected to rank any items that you wish to use as backfill.
+This may be useful, for instance, if you wish to show promoted items when no other method to recommend is possible.

+  In all cases the property value defined by `"name"` must be given a unique float value.
+For `"popular"`, `"trending"`, `"hot"`, and `"random"` the value is calculated by the UR.
+For `"userDefined"` the value is set using a `$set` event like any other property, only the value must be a float.
+See "Property Change Events" [here](http://actionml.com/docs/ur_input).

-	* **name** give the field a name in the model and defaults to "popRank"
+	* **name** give the field a name in the model and defaults to those mentioned above in the JSON.
-	* **backfillType**  "popular", "trending", and "hot".
-These are event counts, velocity of change in event counts, or the acceleration of event counts. **Note**: when using "hot" the algorithm divides the events into three periods and since events tend to be cyclical by day, 3 days will produce results mostly free of daily effects for all types.
+	* **type**  `"popular"`, `"trending"`, `"hot"`, `"userDefined"`,and `"random"`. `"popular"`, `"trending"`, `"hot"` use event counts that are just count, velocity of change in event counts, or the acceleration of event counts respectively. **Note**: when using "hot" the algorithm divides the events into three periods and since events tend to be cyclical by day, 3 days will produce results mostly free of daily effects for all types.
 Making this time period smaller may cause odd effects from time of day the algorithm is executed.
 Popular is not split and trending splits the events in two.
 So choose the duration accordingly.
-	* **eventNames** an array of eventNames to use in calculating the popularity model, this defaults to the single primary events&mdash;the first in the `algorithm: eventNames:`
+	* **eventNames** this is allowed only with one of the popularity types and is  array of eventNames to use in calculating the popularity model, this defaults to the primary/conversion event&mdash;the first in the `algorithm: eventNames:` list.
-	* **duration** a duration like "3 days" (which is the default), which defines the time from now back to the last event to count in the popularity calculation.
+	* **duration**  this is allowed only with one of the popularity type and is a duration like "3 days" (which is the default), which defines the time from now back to the last event to count in the popularity calculation.
-	* **endDate** an ISO8601-date string to use to start the duration&mdash;the first event to count.
+	* **endDate**  this is allowed only with one of the popularity type and is an ISO8601-date string to use to start the duration&mdash;in other words it defines the first event to count. **This is almost never used a live system** but may be used in tests on batch imported events. first event to count.
 This is almost never used live system but may be used in tests on batch imported events.
 * **seed** Set this if you want repeatable downsampling for some offline tests.
 This can be ignored and shouldn't be set in production.

 {{/template}}